jhammarstedt/katacoda-scenarios/ghactionDemo/step1.md

 `./scripts/clear_tutorial.sh`{{execute}}

 The docs filder contains the css and html files for the github page.
-Since we took the table from a prebuilt template we won't cover how to write one in html, but if you wish to still do it by yourself you can run
+Since we took the table from a prebuilt template we won't cover how to write one in html.

-`rm -rf docs`

 In the scripts folder we have a script for cleaning the table which is mostly for conviniece.

 We now need to upload our changes to github to be able to watch the workflow later.
-Add you personal info:
 ``` git config --global user.email "you@example.com"```{{execute}}

 ``` git config --global user.name "Tutorial bot"```{{execute}}